-The Transport Index is shown on the hazard label of radioactives Category I + Category II.
+The Transport Index is shown on the hazard label of radioactives Category II + Category III.

-If more then 1 package are loaded together the radiation is accumulated.
+If more than 1 package are loaded together the radiation is accumulated.

 Example:

 1 package with 3 TI is loaded next to 1 package with 1 TI, the value of 4 TI should be used in the separation table and the minimum distance 0.85m must be applied